joek295/brainfuck/README.md

 # UNLICENCE:

-The code for the brainfuck interpreter is [Unlicensed](unlicense.org) and released into the public domain.
+The code for the brainfuck interpreter, all brainfuck sourcecode, and my other brainfuck tools are [Unlicensed](unlicense.org) and released into the public domain.
 The Unlicense text can be found in the UNLICENSE file.